JeromeOfStridon/RegexBuilder/readme.md

 ### 2. Groups

 #### 2.1.
-Definition
+Generic

-A group is a piece of your regex, it can just be a simple character, a
+A group is a piece of your regex, it can just be a simple character, a string, a class of characters, or a composition of groups.

 ##### 2.1.1.
 Quantities